 Fertilizer

 Fertilizing sweet potatoes is an essential part of the planting process.
-Sweet potatoes need a balanced fertilizer that contains nitrogen, phosphorus, and potassium in order to thrive.
+To thrive, sweet potatoes need a balanced fertilizer containing nitrogen, phosphorus, and potassium.

-Fertilizers with higher levels of nitrogen are preferred as they help promote foliage growth which can lead to larger yields.
-Additionally, be sure to apply the fertilizer evenly and according to the manufacturerβs instructions.
+Fertilizers with higher nitrogen levels are preferred as they help promote foliage growth, leading to larger yields.
+Additionally, be sure to apply the fertilizer evenly and according to the manufacturer’s instructions.

 Applying too much fertilizer can burn the roots and damage the plants, so it is important to be mindful of how much you are applying.